 Here, a beach cottage uses a mosaic tile pattern that lets you see the waves, even as you look at the flames.
 The deeper tones and blues used here would work very well with many nautical motifs.

-The great news is that this look is easy to reproduce in your own home, using a ready-to-use wave pattern that provides the same beautiful, eye-catching effect.
+The great news is that this look is easy to reproduce in your own home, using a ready-to-use abstract bathroom backsplash waves mosaic that provides the same beautiful, eye-catching effect.
 You can even use these pieces over the existing brick.

 Mosaic art can be anything you want it to be – but it lends itself particularly well to the whimsical and freewheeling.
-If you’re interested in making your fireplace a piece of art, mosaic tiles are perhaps the easiest way to accomplish your goal.
+If you’re interested in making your fireplace a piece of art, animal mosaic art are perhaps the easiest way to accomplish your goal.

 If you can dream it, you can create it.
 This tongue-in-cheek tile art keeps the spirit of a roaring fire alive even in the off-season.
 Sometimes, fireplaces aren’t functioning, but still an important part of the space.
 This is the perfect way to enjoy the spirit, if not the warmth, of your hearth.

 This piece is an outdoor fireplace, but the concept can work anywhere.
 A riotous blend of colors and tile shapes almost distracts from the actual fire!
 Mosaic wall art is actually tough enough to be used outside.
 If you’re looking for ways to enhance your outdoor living area, it’s versatile and can withstand the elements.